azsdaja/Osnowa/Docs/Looking around/Looking around.md

 `something` —> object or class used in code position —> a cell in two-dimensional grid

 This tutorial assumes basic knowledge of Unity engine and editor.
+You can follow it to get familiar with basic concepts of Osnowa and the template game.
+It should make it easier for you to try your own modifications to the assets and code.

 1. Open the project in Unity.
 2. Run the game.